gmiddle/gmiddle.github.io/README.txt

-Reachout to me on LinkedIn @ https://www.linkedin.com/in/garrettmiddleton/
+Reach out to me on LinkedIn @ https://www.linkedin.com/in/garrettmiddleton/